phaethonp/we-ai/readme.md

 <br><br>

-## 5. Deploy Domain-Specific, Privately-Owned AI Models Tailored for Your Organization<br>
+## 5. Domain-Specific, Privately-Owned AI Models Tailored for Property Development <br>
 The transition to deploying fine-tuned, domain-specific, privately-owned AI models tailored for your organization is important and necessary for several reasons:<br>

 **Customization:** These models are specifically designed to address your organization's unique needs, challenges, and goals.
 They can therefore provide solutions that are much more relevant and effective compared to generic, one-size-fits-all AI models.